Black Friday Sale is about to get Live!!

 Burnt Umber itself is considered non-toxic.
 If contaminated by manganese compounds, it may be highly toxic if inhaled and moderately toxic if ingested.

 This pigment comes from the Latin word umbra, meaning shadow or shade.
-Its full name is listed as terra di ombra, meaning earth of shadow/shade, due to its original extraction from the area of Umbria, Italy.
+Its full name is terra di ombra, meaning earth of shadow/shade, due to its original extraction from Umbria, Italy.
 It has been used as a pigment since prehistoric times.
 Currently, the finest umber comes from Cyprus.

 Ivory Black is a cool, semi-transparent blue-black with a slight brownish undertone and average tinting strength.
 It mixes well with any colour and creates a range of dull greens when mixed with yellow.
 It has good properties for use in oil, can be slow to dry in oil form, and should never be used in underpainting or frescoing.
 Ivory Black is denser than Lamp Black.